tschoof/notatort/_posts/2015-03-16-safety-not-guaranteed.md

 ## \#notatort15 CW 12
 # Safety Not Guaranteed \(2012\)

 So, *Safety Not Guaranteed* is what could be called a "fun little movie".
+It's a comedy, but also a good movie.
 It is very indie, very light-hearted, comes across as modest, but also just works really, really well.
 Bonus: *Park & Rec*'s Aubrey Plaza, and *New Girl*'s Jake M. Johnson.

 [Wikipedia](http://en.wikipedia.org/wiki/Safety_Not_Guaranteed) - [IMDb](http://www.imdb.com/title/tt1862079/?ref_=fn_al_tt_1) - [themoviedb](http://www.imdb.com/title/tt1862079/?ref_=fn_al_tt_1)